deephdc/deep-docs/source/user/howto/develop-model.rst

 ----------------------------------------

 The structure of ``your_project`` created using
-`DEEP UC template <https://github.com/indigo-dc/cookiecutter-data-science>`_ contains the following core items needed to develop a DEEP UC model:
+`DEEP DS template <https://github.com/indigo-dc/cookiecutter-data-science>`_ contains the following core items needed to develop a DEEP DS model:
 ::

 	requirements.txt